dlmac/SiaTest/siaQA.md

 Contracts/Renter
 - Ability to stop accepting new contracts (on/off switch)
-- Easier key to identify and access a file.
+- Easier key to identify and access a file. (by bitcoin address)
 - Define config on a per file/contract basis
 - Submit file(s) and start upload in separate API command.
 - API call to check if you are announced to the network or not.
-- warnign if funds are not available for contract renewel.
+- warning if funds are not available for contract renewel.

 Wallet
 -